JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 script: pip install -U pytest
 ```

-3. Adding a single product to the cart: The original plan for the website was to allow users to add multiple of any product to the basket.
+3. Adding a single product to the cart: The original plan for my website was to allow users to add multiple of any product to the basket.
 But, after some thought, I felt this wouldn't work well it's services that are being sold, rather than physical products.
 So, I then came across an issue as I wasn't quite sure how to only allow for a single product to be added to the basket, when I had previously allowed for multiple.

 **Solution**: After some time spent looking at the way the 'add_to_cart' functionality was setup, I was able to understand that simply removing any reference of quantity would solve the issue.